nicojoystick/sparkflow-screenshift-boilerplate/build-guide-for-dummies.md

 Now, do this to all the graphical elements in your creative.
 Make sure all the elements you want to **stick into view** have an anchor setup.
 Once that's done, we can start with the fun part. **Coding your creative** :smile:

 #Let's Build!
-Part 2 - Coding
+Part 2 - Coding Your Creative
+>This part of the series is currently in progress.